Photos by Kim Sanford

 In 2018 the UCLA Civil Rights Project surveyed staff in 730 U.S. public schools and found that 90 percent of administrators noted increased behavioral and emotional problems among immigrant students; 70 percent reported an academic decline and increased absenteeism.

 In addition, a decreased desire to go to college was reported among older immigrant students.
 Many say they are giving up hope, and think it no longer matters if they do well in school.
-The recent stepped-up activity by ICE enforcement agents has only exacerbated the problem.
+The recent stepped-out activity by ICE enforcement agents has only exacerbated the problem.

 While California is a sanctuary state and schools have declared themselves safe havens, many students are too frightened to trust school employees due to fear of being reported to authorities, the study reports.